 A substation is a critical part of the electric power grid.
 It is a point where electricity is transformed from one voltage to another, or distributed to multiple voltages.
 A substation also typically includes equipment for monitoring and controlling the flow of electricity, as well as for providing protection against faults.

 A modern substation can be a very complex facility, with dozens of pieces of equipment that must work together seamlessly to provide reliable service.
 This blog post will provide an overview of the key components of a substation and how they work together.
-The first component of a substation is the transformer.

 The transformer changes the voltage of the electricity passing through it, either increasing or decreasing the voltage as needed.
 The transformer also serves to isolate different parts of the electrical grid from each other, which helps protect against faults and power disruptions.
-The second key component is the switchgear.

 Switchgear controls the flow of electricity within the substation and between different parts of the electrical grid.
 It includes circuit breakers, switches, and other devices that allow operators to safely control the flow of electricity.
 Switchgear also provides protection against faults by automatically disconnecting circuits when problems are detected.